Logo - Life.Understood.

 • multiple competing narratives can be generated instantly

-• each can be internally consistent
+• each can be reinforced algorithmically at scale

 This leads to: